 (1) If asked by the occupier or a person in charge of the premises, the person executing a warrant must produce it for inspection.

+(1A) A member of the staff of the Office executing a warrant must —

+(a) produce an identity card given to the member of staff under section 17A for inspection by the occupier or a person in charge of the premises; or

+(b) display an identity card given to the member of staff under section 17A so it is clearly visible to the occupier or person in charge of the premises.

 (2) A warrant ceases to have effect —

 (a) at the end of the period of one month after its issue; or